10 more marketing ideas to promote your small business on less than £100 a month

 For example, if you’re posting a tweet sharing an article from your blog, you’re going to add a call to action to entice people to click and go read the article.
 If you’re publishing an article on your blog, you should also link to other resources on your blog and also get people to sign up to get notified via email whenever you publish a new article.

 Calls to action don’t have to be elaborate or ask much from your prospects.
 They can be as simple as asking for their opinion on a topic, suggesting that they use a specific hashtag when they mention your business, or asking them to sign up for your email updates.

 While social media can get more people talking and engaging with your brand, there’s still nothing as strong as email when it comes to driving sales.
 So why not make the most of it?

-If you’re using an email service like the 123 Reg email marketing solution, then you can automate your emails to save some time.
+If you’re using an email service, then you can automate your emails to save some time.
 For example, if you’re a personal trainer you can set up automated follow up emails to go out to those who have finished their journey with you.
 In your email you could ask them to write a review that you can then share on your site, to recommend your services to their friends or to give them an incentive to ensure they’ll come back to you.

 8. Repurpose your most popular content

 One of the most difficult parts about creating high quality content on a regular basis is finding topics to write about to keep your audience interested.
 That takes time and resources.
 So why not try to breathe new life into your old articles and gain even more value from your most popular content?

 Repurposing your content can help you to extend the longevity of your content, it can give you a search engine optimisation boost and you can also make a bigger impact.
 And the best part?
 You can reach new groups of people.

 Think about it.
 Some people like reading blog posts, others would rather digest that information in the form of infographics, videographics (or animated videos), podcasts, etc. So by repurposing your old content and switching up the formats to present the content in new light, you can attract even more people.